conduktor/testing-docs-archive/docs/features/building-tests/tasks/producer-task.md

 - Under **Stop Conditions**, enter the value **10**

 :::info
-Under these conditions, our task will produce a record to Kafka **every second until 10 records** have been produced.&#x20;
+Under these conditions, our task will produce a record to Kafka **every second until 10 records** have been produced.
 :::

 ![](<../../../assets/image (155).png>)

 ## Additional producer options

-There are additional, advanced options available under the **Options** heading.&#x20;
+There are additional, advanced options available under the **Options** heading.

 | Option          | Description                                                                                                                    |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------ |